Update Date: 13.08.2022

-- Plagiarism: Using other persons’ original thoughts, methods, data or products without citing the original sources or presenting another person’s work as one’s own partially or as a whole;
+- Plagiarism: Using other persons’ original thoughts, methods, data, or products without citing the original sources or presenting another person’s work as one’s own partially or as a whole;

 - Duplication: Using the same research data in more than one piece of work;

-- Undeserved authorship: Indicating those persons as authors who did not actively contributed to the production of the manuscript or not indicating the ones that actually contributed to the study in question.
+- Undeserved authorship: Indicating those persons as authors who did not actively contribute to the production of the manuscript or not indicating the ones that actually contributed to the study in question.
 Changing the order of the author names inappropriately and unnecessarily;

 - Citing those dissertations/theses or papers that have not yet been submitted or published;

-- Not following the ethical rules and regulations and/or not obtaining the necessary permissions before conducting a research involving human and/or animal subjects.
+- Not following the ethical rules and regulations and/or not obtaining the necessary permissions before conducting research involving human and/or animal subjects.
 Not respecting patients’ rights, giving harm to animals’ health and ecological balance;

-- The misuse or abuse of resources, places, means and tools have been provided/allocated for the research;
+- The misuse or abuse of resources, places, means, and tools have been provided/allocated for the research;

 - Proclaiming misleading/fallacious information related to scientific research and publications.